-An alluring 14 day trip to Rajasthan, a land of mysticism and alchemy, dignity and valiance, with the added joy of staying in the magnificent traditional havelis and manors that are now restored into heritage hotels.
-With stops at Mandawa, in the Shekhawati region famed as the open air art gallery of Rajasthan, the trip changes pace to Bikaner, famous for its handiworks and leather goods.
-The next stop on your Royal Rajasthan Tour Package is Jaisalmer, famous for endless stretches of sand dunes and the magnificent fort.
-The trip then takes you to the vivacious bazaars of Jodhpur selling multihued fabrics and jewelries that are ages old.
-The Royal Rajasthan tour gives you the opportunity of staying at some of the best known Heritage hotels in India like The Neemrana Fort Palace, The Mandawa Castle, The Khimsar Fort, Rohetgarh and The Deogarh Mahal.
-The trail finally ends at the Venice of the east, Udaipur.
+Royal and alluring, a 14-day trip to Rajasthan introduces to the land of mysticism and alchemy, dignity and valiance, with the added joy of staying in the magnificent traditional Havelis and manors that are now restored into heritage hotels.
+With stops at Mandawa, in the Shekhawati region famed as the open-air art gallery of Rajasthan, the trip changes pace to Bikaner, famous for its handiworks and leather goods.
+Jaisalmer brings you to the famous endless stretches of sand dunes and the magnificent fort.
+The trip then takes you to the vivacious bazaars of Jodhpur selling multihued fabrics and jewelry that are ages old.
+The Royal Rajasthan tour gives you the opportunity of staying at some of the best-known heritage hotels in India like The Neemrana Fort Palace, The Mandawa Castle, The Khimsar Fort, Rohetgarh and The Deogarh Mahal.
+The trail finally ends at the Venice of the East, Udaipur.

 At the Delhi International Airport you will be received by a Trans India Holidays representative and he will escort you to the hotel and will help you with the check in formalities.
 Your Royal Rajasthan Package starts from the Capital, Delhi, an active city, with an ideal combination of the ancient and the contemporary era.
 Delhi has two visible parts: New Delhi, the city created by the British, as the royal capital of India in 1911.
 The Old Delhi which was considered as the Muslim capital of India between the 17th and the 19th century.
 There are at least eight cities on the location of modern Delhi among which Indraprastha is one of the first recognized settlements, highlighted in the epic Mahabharata over 3000 years ago.
 Nevertheless, Delhi has always been one of the major cities in the northern region of the subcontinent.